 All aquatic life requires a form of aeration inside of their aquarium.
 Oxygen is essential in goldfish and they need it to carry out basic bodily functions.
+An aeration system is important and will provide oxygen to the aquarium.
 Well-aerated water that is kept fresh and clean is one of the best ways to keep a goldfish healthy.
 They need as much oxygen as possible inside of the water which is obtained through good surface movement.

 Oxygen is also important for the beneficial bacteria growing in the filter media, which turns toxic ammonia into nitrates and helps protect goldfish from harmful waste toxins in the water.

 The 5 Signs your Goldfish Requires More Oxygen

 The Amount of Oxygen Goldfish Require

 To put it simply, goldfish require a lot of oxygen.
 For this reason, you need to place various aeration systems throughout the tank.
 They should also not be placed in bowls or small spaces where the surface of the water is significantly smaller than the rest of the aquaria.